google/gvisor/content/docs/architecture_guide/performance.md

 +++
 gVisor is designed to provide a secure, virtualized environment while preserving key benefits of containerization, such as small fixed overheads and a dynamic resource footprint.
-For containerized infrastructure, this can provide an "easy button" for sandboxing untrusted workloads: there are no changes to the fundamental resource model.
+For containerized infrastructure, this can provide a turn-key solution for sandboxing untrusted workloads: there are no changes to the fundamental resource model.

 gVisor imposes runtime costs over native containers.
 These costs come in two
 forms: additional cycles and memory usage, which may manifest as increased